Babatunde Fashola: Governor of Lagos state

 Fashola was the chief of staff to his predecessor, Asiwaju Bola Ahmed Tinubu.

 As the candidate of the Action Congress party, now transformed to the All Progressives Congress party, Fashola succeeded Tinubu as governor of Lagos State on 14 April 2007.
 Fashola was re-elected on 26 April 2011.

 Lagos infrastructural regeneration

 Fashola focused on the rehabilitation of Lagos' infrastructures.
 These infrastructures had been neglected for years after Abuja was declared the new capital of Nigeria in 1991.
 The modernisation of Lagos, which Tinubu had begun, accelerated under Fashola's governorship.
 Both the private and public sectors were involved in the realisation of the project.

 Bus Rapid Transit

 Fashola introduced air-conditioned city buses, the BRT buses, for which dedicated lanes were constructed.

 Suburban railway

 The "Blue Line" of the suburban railway at the National Theatre.

-Fashola initiated the construction of the Lagos Light Rail, the commuter rail of Lagos, the first two lines of which are scheduled for completion in the last quarter of 2022 (as at January 2022).
+Fashola initiated the construction of the Lagos Light Rail, the commuter rail of Lagos, the first two lines of which are scheduled for completion in the last quarter of 2022 (as of January 2022).